ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * Distinct computation of the PoP input when C and the AS use (D)TLS 1.2 or 1.3.

 * Revised computation of the PoP input when C and the AS use OSCORE.

+* Revised computation of the PoP evidence when the OSCORE group is a pairwise-only group.

+* Clarified requirements on the AS for verifying the PoP evidence.

 * Renamed the TLS Exporter Label for computing the PoP input.